tearitco/SRW-Engine-MV-Public/docs/manual.md

 * this.manualDeploy()

 	Shows the deployment selection window and lets the player select deployment positions.
 Event processing will automatically wait for all units to be spawned before continuing execution.

+* this.manualShipDeploy()

+	Shows the ship deployment selection window and lets the player select which ship(s) will take part in the next battle.
+Event processing will automatically wait for all units to be spawned before continuing execution.

 * this.destroyEvent(event\_id)